Human nature is typically “risk adverse”. They want what they want at the lowest risk possible.

 Why it’s important to know!

-Firstly by understanding, someone’s “must have” – before you demo, test, quotation or compare – You and your customer have a common ground to talk from when measuring your offer vs. their criteria.
-CRM software does this for you.
+Firstly, by understanding, someone’s “must have” – before you demo, test, quotation or compare – You and your customer have a common ground to talk from when measuring your offer vs. their criteria. ultimately a CRM software does this for you.

 Being a consultant/Trusted Advisor

 Beyond just the hard price (i.e. you being cheaper), some of the products or services your customer purchases may be hard to truly measure down to a specific amount of growth or savings.

 Here is your opportunity to help the customer prioritizes their “wish list”.
 This will improve your customers’ experience with you.
 A CRM software company will help you grab this opportunity.

 If, before a demo, test drive or trial, you have agreed with your customer to the “must have” list needed for them to buy or switch, you have a leg up and can talk to those points when you meet.